pratikjagrut/hashnode-blogs-backup/cledc9sse000l0amf3w62c34f.md

 [***Run this code in Go Playground***](https://play.golang.org/p/V_CiNrkv9gN)

-So to get an initialized and ready-to-use map uses the `make` function.
+So to get an initialized and ready-to-use map we use the `make` function.

 ```go
 package main